shashwatdixit124/dtt/Using.md

 ![PROGRESS](images/progressgraph.png)

 Axis
-* X : 7 days , left most being the oldest and right most denotes today
+* X : days
 * Y : no of subtasks

 Lines
-* Pending line shows total subtasks created on a particular day
+* Pending line shows total subtasks created on a day
-* Completed shows total total subtasks completed on a particular day
+* Completed shows total total subtasks completed on a day

 > if a task does not have any subtasks in it, then that task will be considered as one subtask for calculating progress graph